Simultaneous Inference in Multiple Matrix-Variate Graphs for High-Dimensional Neural Recordings: Simultaneous Inference Framework

-While our partial correlation estimator is similar to the form proposed by \cite{chen2019} for a single matrix-variate Gaussian graphical model, our approach leverages information from multiple sessions using the group lasso estimate, leading to a faster convergence rate, as demonstrated in \cref{thm:spatial_regression}.
+While our partial correlation estimator is similar to the form proposed by \cite{chen2019} for a single matrix-variate Gaussian graphical model, our approach leverages information from multiple sample groups using the group Lasso estimate, leading to a faster convergence rate, as demonstrated in \cref{thm:spatial_regression}, which in turn facilitates the subsequent inference procedure.